-What is pronation and over-pronation of the foot?
+What is pronation, over-pronation, and flat feet of the foot?

-Pronation off the foot is a normal movement that occurs during walking.
+Pronation of the foot is a normal movement that occurs during walking or running.
+Normal pronation is the natural inward roll of the foot during walking or standing, which helps with weight transfer and balance.
 It is part of a shock absorbing mechanism that helps prevent injury or trauma to the foot, ankle and leg.
-When your heel hits the floor the heel moves outwards slightly and your ankle rolls in slightly.
+When your heel hits the floor, the heel moves outwards slightly and your ankle rolls in slightly.
 This helps you to adapt to different surfaces when running, walking and jumping and is completely normal.
+The arch of your foot plays a crucial role in shock absorption and stability during walking or running.

 However, sometimes people can lose their control of their pronation…

 Have you started to feel that one of your feet keeps rolling in when you run?
 Or blisters start appearing on the inside of your foot for no apparent reason?
 Usually people put it down to their shoes, however that may not be the cause.
-It may be down to over-pronation.
+It may be down to overpronation.
 If this sounds like you, then BOOK in today for Gait analysis with one of our amazing Physios.
+Overpronation can contribute to heel pain, shin splints, plantar fasciitis, Achilles tendonitis, and even issues with the Achilles tendon.

-It is worth mentioning that some people are naturally flat footed or have naturally dropped arches, in this instance if there is no pain you may not need to address having a slight over pronation.
+It is worth mentioning that some people are naturally flat footed or have naturally dropped arches.
+Flat feet are characterised by the arch of your foot collapsing, leading to feet flat on the ground and increasing the risk of overpronation.
+In this instance, if there is no pain you may not need to address having a slight overpronation.
 Issues usually arise when you previously had higher arches that have now dropped, or become dropped when you put weight through your foot; leading you to become more flat footed.

 Over pronation